 In many Linux distributions, the desktop window manager seizes the Alt-F7, Alt-F8, and other Alt-function keys for use in managing windows on the Linux desktop, and does not let the keystrokes be read by WPDOS.
 When working in WPDOS, you may possibly be able to use Shift-Alt-F7, Shift-Alt-F8, etc., instead of Alt-F7, Alt-F8, etc., and WPDOS will detect them as their Alt-function key equivalents.
 But this procedure is inconvenient and does not always work.
 If you intend to use WPDOS often, you should reclaim the Alt-function keys from the desktop window manager, by using the following procedure.
 The changes that I recommend will let you use Shift-Alt-F-key combinations to control windows in Linux, while leaving the Alt-F-key combinations available for use with WPDOS.

-To make the Alt-function keys accessible to WPDOS in Ubuntu 9.04, 9.10, or 10.04, go to the top-line menu, choose System, then Preferences, then Keyboard Shortcuts.
+To make the Alt-function keys accessible to WPDOS in versions of Ubuntu that use the MATE or Gnome classic desktops, go to the top-line menu, choose System, then Preferences, then Keyboard Shortcuts.
 In the list of shortcuts, scroll down the list until you find an Alt-F-key combination that you want to use in WPDOS.
 Click on the name of the key (for example, Alt-F1), then, press the new key combination that you want to use instead (for example, Shift-Alt-F1).
 The new combination will appear in place of the old one.
 When you are finished, click the Close button, and your new key combinations will take effect.

 Note: You may also use the standard WPDOS function keys by switching DOSEMU to graphics-based full screen mode by pressing Ctrl-Alt-F in DOSEMU.
 See further details on graphics-based full screen mode elsewhere on this page.